The Curriculum at Barham Primary School

 At Barham we aim to provide a stimulating school environment to ensure that all children achieve their maximum potential.
-However, the National Curriculum does not cover all areas, and we aim to ensure that children have as wide a range of experience as possible at school.
+However, the National Curriculum does not cover all of the possible areas of learning.
+Our aim is to ensure that children have a range of experiences that are as wide as possible during their time at school.
 We endeavour to teach to the highest standards in ways that match each child’s own aptitude and ability.
 That means offering a curriculum that is broad, balanced and right for each child.
 Children are taught using a variety of methods, which include whole class teaching, group work and individual work.
-Teachers choose the most appropriate method depending on the nature of the subject and the needs of the children, we believe that each child should be properly equipped with the basic tools of learning in particular of English, Numeracy and Oracy.
-These are given a very high priority by teachers and are soundly taught.
+Teachers choose the most appropriate method depending on the nature of the subject and the needs of the children.

-Children’s personal qualities are equally important and we aim to help children to develop a sense of consideration and self-confidence so that they value themselves and their abilities and make a full contribution to the life of the school.
+Children’s personal qualities are equally important and we aim to help children to develop a sense of consideration and self-confidence so that they value themselves and their abilities and make a full contribution to the life of the school and prepare for adulthood.

 Pupils at Barham Primary School will leave year 6: